Lead–acid battery: Deep-cycle batteries

-Specially designed deep-cycle cells are much less susceptible to degradation due to cycling, and are required for applications where the batteries are regularly discharged, such as photovoltaic systems, electric vehicles (forklift, golf cart, electric cars, and others) and uninterruptible power supplies.
-These batteries have thicker plates that can deliver less peak current, but can withstand frequent discharging.
+Specially designed deep-cycle cells are much less susceptible to degradation due to cycling, and are required for applications where the batteries are regularly discharged, such as photovoltaic systems, electric vehicles (forklift, golf cart, electric cars, and others), and uninterruptible power supplies.
+These batteries have thicker plates that cannot deliver as much peak current but can withstand frequent discharging.

 Some batteries are designed as a compromise between starter (high-current) and deep cycle.
 They are able to be discharged to a greater degree than automotive batteries, but less so than deep-cycle batteries.
-They may be referred to as "marine/motorhome" batteries, or "leisure batteries".
+They may be referred to as marine, motorhome, or leisure batteries.

 Fast and slow charge and discharge

 The capacity of a lead–acid battery is not a fixed quantity but varies according to how quickly it is discharged.
 The empirical relationship between discharge rate and capacity is known as Peukert's law.

 When a battery is charged or discharged, only the reacting chemicals, which are at the interface between the electrodes and the electrolyte, are initially affected.
-With time, the charge stored in the chemicals at the interface, often called "interface charge" or "surface charge", spreads by diffusion of these chemicals throughout the volume of the active material.
+With time, the charge stored in the chemicals at the interface, often called interface charge or surface charge, spreads by diffusion of these chemicals throughout the volume of the active material.